 Let’s start the grocery store tour with the produce section.
 When you first walk in to a store, you will typically find yourself amongst the produce.
 Now this is my favorite section and a time when you can get a little creative with your shopping list.
 I mostly purchase fruits and vegetables based on what looks (and smells) good.
 If you planned to have broccoli one night, but that purple cauliflower is catching your eye, go for it!
 Have you ever tried purple cauliflower??

 When it comes to many fruits, smell is key.
 I want to be able to smell the berries, peaches, and melons.
 That’s how you know they’re ripe!
 Now we’re staring at all the piles of fruit and I know what you’re thinking…”but Kaitlin, what fruit should I NOT eat?
 Aren’t some fruits too high in sugar?”
 No fruit is off limits!
 Fruit is a great source of fiber, vitamins, minerals, antioxidants…so many good things!
-Yes, some fruits have smaller serving sizes than we would think (bananas and grapes, for example), but that doesn’t mean you can’t have them!
+Yes, if you have blood sugar concerns like diabetes, some fruits may have smaller serving sizes than we would think (bananas and grapes, for example), but that doesn’t mean you can’t have them!

 Don’t miss the small refrigerated area in the produce section that holds all your soy products.
-Make sure to stop here if you want to add silken tofu to your smoothie (or create a high protein chocolate peanut butter mousse) or get extra firm tofu for your next stir fry.
+Make sure to stop here if you want to add silken tofu to your smoothie (or create a high protein chocolate peanut butter mousse) or get extra firm tofu for your next stir fry or tofu scramble.

 The next section at my grocery store is the natural foods section.
 Now this is definitely not a requirement, but I like to peruse it for some unusual items.
-Like roasted chickpea snacks and my favorite Ezekiel English muffins.
+Like roasted bean snacks (like Biena* or Bada Bean*), ground flaxseed, alternative pastas and grains (like Banza*), and my favorite Ezekiel English muffins*.

 On to the dairy aisle.
 The wall of yogurt is a wonderful thing.
 I can’t say that I have a favorite.
 Greek yogurt is going to have more protein, so I usually go with the Greek.
 No matter what yogurt you choose, try to get one that’s lower in added sugar.
 Yogurt is typically going to have about 7-10 grams of natural sugar, so choosing one closer to that number (rather than like 19 grams of sugar) is going to be best.
-Other great options in the dairy aisle include cheese, low fat milk, and cottage cheese!
+Some of my favorites are Chobani Lower Sugar*, Fage*, and Siggi’s*.
+Other great options in the dairy aisle include cheese, milk, cottage cheese, and kefir!
+Have you ever tried kefir?
+It’s like a drinkable yogurt that is a great source of probiotics.

 Somewhere around here, you’ll probably find some eggs as well.
 Don’t be afraid of those yolks though!
 They’re chock full of vitamins and minerals, and actually not bad for cholesterol (contrary to popular belief).